eyepop-ai/Labs/react/ask-questions-in-an-image/README.md

 Ask Questions of an Image is a React app that allows you to drag and drop an image, define a list of questions, and get answers powered by [EyePop.ai](https://eyepop.ai).
 The app is styled with EyePop branding for a seamless user experience.

 ## Features
+- **User Authentication**: Secure login with EyePop.ai credentials before accessing the app.
 - **Drag-and-drop image upload**: Easily upload images by dragging and dropping.
 - **Question list**: Add and remove questions to ask about your image.
 - **EyePop.ai integration**: Processes your image and questions using the EyePop.ai API.
 - **Results display**: See answers to your questions, visually connected to your image.
 - **Branded styling**: Clean, modern UI with EyePop branding.
+- **Two modes**: Standard Image Q&A and Detect + Ask for object detection with Q&A.

 ## Installation
 1. **Clone the repository:**